Highland Hospice Bereavement Service

 The ‘Speak Up’, Guardian Service can be accessed 24/7 via 0333 577 5955 or contact@theguardianservice.co.uk.

-For further information, please visit the NHS Employers website.
+For more information, please visit The Guardian Service website.

-NES has also teamed up with Know You More to offer free coaching designed specifically to support all health and social services staff in Scotland during the Covid-19 pandemic.
+NES has teamed up with Know You More to offer free coaching designed specifically to support all health and social services staff in Scotland.
 More information can be found on the Know You More website.

 Resources to help us continue to support our patients